LLB Extended Degree (Initial Year) Law

 Find the programme specification and course fact sheet on the University of Hertfordshire website here

-of Full-time students would recommend West Herts College - the highest score in Hertfordshire!
+full-time students would recommend West Herts College to a friend